-If you aspire to be a registered nurse, or RN, and want to kick-start your career as quickly as possible, earning your associate degree in nursing is a great option.
+If you aspire to be a registered nurse (RN) and want to kick-start your career, earning your associate degree in nursing (ADN) is a great option.
 While it takes around four years to earn a bachelor of science in nursing, or BSN, earning an ADN takes about half that time.
 The first step is to enroll in an accredited ADN program.
 Are you ready?
 Learn about the eight most important ADN program admission requirements below.

-- School Transcripts - Although admission requirements vary from one ADN program to the next, the majority of them require prospective students to provide official school transcripts.
+Although admission requirements vary from one ADN program to the next, the majority of them require prospective students to provide official school transcripts.
 This is usually required so that the program can confirm that you maintained the minimum GPA required for admission.
-Minimum GPAs also vary by program, but many require that a student maintained a GPA of 2.0 or higher during high school.
+Minimum GPAs also vary by programs, but many require that a student maintained a GPA of 2.0 or higher during high school.
 In most cases, you must have the transcripts sent directly from your high school to the program.
 Most will not allow you to provide them yourself.

-- Prerequisite Classes - Oftentimes, to gain admission to an ADN program, you must demonstrate that you have completed certain prerequisite courses.
+Oftentimes, to gain admission to an ADN program, you must demonstrate that you have completed certain prerequisite courses.
 Fortunately, most people already meet these requirements, as the types of classes required are typically mandatory in high school.
-Although the types of prerequisite classes vary, common ones include algebra, chemistry, physiology, microbiology, statistics, and nutrition.
+Although the types of prerequisite classes vary, common ones include algebra, chemistry, physiology, biology, math, and nutrition.

-- Pre-Entrance Exam - Even if you haven't completed one or more required courses prior to enrolling, you may be able to get around the issue by taking and passing a pre-entrance exam.
-Many ADN programs require all prospective students to take exams like the TEAS and the COMPASS.
-Standardized exams like these test students' knowledge of various subjects to ensure that they are ready to complete an ADN program.
-By passing such an exam, you can usually avoid having to take many prerequisite courses.
+Many ADN programs require prospective students to take exams like the TEAS and the COMPASS to assess the students’ likelihood for success in the program.
+Standardized exams like these actually test students' knowledge of various subjects to ensure that they are ready to complete an ADN program.

-As you can see, admission requirements for most ADN programs are fairly minimal.
-Check the requirements for the ADN program you are enrolling in to ensure that you are ready.
+As you can see, there are some ADN program admission requirements that you must meet.
+Check the requirements for the ADN program you are considering to ensure that you are ready.